Waveform-Analytics/measles_data/src/cases.md

 ## Weekly Cases in 2023–2025
-**The takeaway**: *Measles cases in 2025 are already outpacing previous years—suggesting we're heading for a worse outbreak than in 2023 or 2024*.
+*Measles cases in 2025 are already outpacing previous years—suggesting we're heading for a worse outbreak than in 2023 or 2024*.

 <div class="card">
   ${viewTypeInput}